Register to comment

 These mentors and specialists play an important part in making Spark a great programme.
 In addition to regular advice from the Spark team, the finalists are also matched with a mentor who will guide them through the programme and provide them with insights, contacts and knowledge to make greater progress over 20 weeks.
 The specialists will provide ad-hoc support to those teams throughout the programme.

-View the showcase below to see this year's illustrious panel of Spark mentors and specialists.
+View the slideshow below to see this year's illustrious panel of Spark mentors and specialists.

 The tile of the main showcase